ffoflonker/gene-neighborhoods/README.md

 Optional outputs

+--tabular

+tabular output showing gene IDs for clustered genes, P= orthologous gene present in genome, but not clustered, A= orthologous gene absent from genome.

+--stats

 5. File.clean.txt -filters for genes with greater than the minimum number of orthologs (Cautions: Need to fix)

 6. File.stats.txt